dialoganalytics/messenger-ruby-example/Readme.md

 DIALOG_BOT_ID=...
 ```

-Gt your Facebook Messenger tokens at https://developers.facebook.com.
+Get your Facebook Messenger tokens at https://developers.facebook.com.
 Configure your application's webhook settings in the Facebook developer dashboard to the endpoint on which this server will be listening.

 __Local development:__ When developping locally, use a service like https://ngrok.com to expose a server running on your machine.
 This should be something like `https://f562681e.ngrok.io/webhook`